ONTAP Autonomous Ransomware Protection use cases and considerations

 Unsuitable workloads

-ARP is not suited for:
+ARP is not suited for these types of workloads:

 -

-Workloads with a high frequency of file create or delete (hundreds of thousands of files in few seconds; for example, test/development workloads).
+Workloads with a high frequency of file create or delete operations (hundreds of thousands of files in few seconds; for example, test/development workloads).

 -